 - 8. For all other non-preferred Antihemophilia Agents, one of the following: - a.
 Has documentation of failure to achieve clinical goals with the preferred Antihemophilia Agent(s) approved or medically accepted for the member's diagnosis or indication, - b.
-Has a documented history of a contraindication to or intolerance of the preferred Antihemophilia Agent(s) approved or medically accepted for the member's diagnosis or indication, - c.
+Has a contraindication or intolerance to the preferred Antihemophilia Agent(s) approved or medically accepted for the member's diagnosis or indication, - c.
 Has a diagnosis for which no preferred Antihemophilia Agents are appropriate, - d.
 Both of the following: - i.
-Has a current history (within the past 90 days) of being prescribed the same nonpreferred Antihemophilia Agent, - ii.
+Has a current history (within the past 90 days) of being prescribed the same non-preferred Antihemophilia Agent, - ii.
 Has documentation from the prescriber of a clinical reason why the member should continue to use the non-preferred agent (e.g., has a history of inhibitors and has not developed inhibitors while using the requested non-preferred agent);

 - 9. For Hemlibra (emicizumab), one of the following: - a.
-Has a diagnosis of hemophilia A with inhibitors, - b.
-Has a diagnosis of severe hemophilia A, - c.
-Has a diagnosis of hemophilia A and a history of at least 1 spontaneous episode of bleeding into a joint or other serious bleeding event.
+Has a diagnosis of congenital hemophilia A with inhibitors, - b.
+Has a diagnosis of severe congenital hemophilia A, - c.
+Has a diagnosis of congenital hemophilia A and a history of at least 1 spontaneous episode of bleeding into a joint or other serious bleeding event.